-Sirnagen CosmeRNA for Hair Loss: Releasing in 2023
+Sirnagen CosmeRNA for Hair Loss: Released in May 2023

 CosmeRNA Hair Loss